dosyago/puppetromium/README.md

 ## A simple browser UI for puppeteer, built with no client-side JavaScript.

-**Puppetromium** is a stupidly simple web-browser based on Puppeteer.
+**Puppetromium** is a simple web-browser based on Puppeteer.
 If Chromium and Puppeteer had a love child, it would be this horrible.
 Probably.

-Also, **there is no (as in zero "0") client-side scripting of any kind.
+Also, **there is no (as in zero "0") client-side scripting (in this browser UI) of any kind.
 No JavaScript.
 No ActionScript.
 No Flash.
 This crazy-simple remote browser UI is built entirely with HTML and CSS.**

 ## How is this possible?